 2 eggs, lightly beaten

-100ml lukewarm water, adjust as necessary
+100ml lukewarm water, adjust as

 75g butter, cubed